 Words dictated by her mother, written in Bayla’s childish hand on a scrap of paper, sat for weeks back then on the kitchen counter.
 I am looking for my husband, Yosef Yosefa Szabo, ironworker, 36 years old, small, dark mole on right brow.
-He left me with my little daughter.
-Whoever sees or knows of him take mercy on us and . . . .But it was so shameful to admit, “You can’t send it, her mother said.
-She meant to The Jewish Daily Forward,” the column that reported runaway men.
+He left me with my young daughter.
+Whoever sees or knows of him take mercy on us and . . . .But it was so shameful to admit, “You can’t send it,” her mother said.
+She meant to The Jewish Daily Forward, the column that reported runaway men.
 She cursed the fates instead, adding hours to her work pinning, cutting, and sewing under a 25-watt bulb.

 Bayla longed for her past to leave her in peace.
-Instead it bullied and tormented her as if her life wasn’t made up of new events, but only old ones lining up for another turn.
+Instead it bullied and tormented her, as if her life wasn’t made up of new events, but only old ones lining up for another turn.
 How could she care for and nourish a newborn when her own childhood was as alive as the baby she had not yet held in her arms?

-“There’s a hole in your head?
+“A loch in kop.
+There’s a hole in your head?
 Go inside, already!” she heard her mother say.
-Goldmacher’s Uniforms, the sign said.
-On Tenth Avenue and 33rd Street her life would end.The place was hot and close and reeking of sweat.
-Girls like herself, maybe a hundred, each hunched over a sewing machine, dipping and flexing their feet on the broad, black iron pedal that raised earpiercing, sporadic monotones displacing the air, and any chance to breathe.
+Bayla stood on the sidewalk at Tenth Avenue and 33rd Street for she didn’t know how long, wanting more than anything in the world to not have to walk up the eight cement steps, she kept counting them, into a two-story building with a huge sign whose thick black letters sprawled across the top floor read: Goldmacher’s Uniforms.
+A short hallway, and two steps beyond, opened in a large room where everything was hot and close and reeking of sweat.
+Girls like herself, maybe a hundred, each one hunched over a sewing machine, dipping and flexing their feet on the broad, black iron pedal that raised ear piercing, sporadic monotones displacing the air, and any chance to breathe.

-Bayla opened her eyes to a white cotton quilt, framed pictures, fresh white towels, her own bathroom.
-“I prefer the ward,” she had told her husband’s family, but of course they insisted on a suite.
+Bayla opened her eyes to a yellow cotton quilt, framed pictures, fresh white towels, a bathroom.
+Her own.
+“I prefer the ward,” she had told her husband’s family, but they insisted on a hospital suite.
 “Remember who you are, living in this town.”
-The problem was, she couldn’t forget.
-The first day she arrived, instead of the right words lining up in her mouth to be spoken at her good fortune―from the place inside her head that spoke to her when she didn’t want it to―she heard the townsfolk whispering.
-They described her as clumsy and awkward as she glanced with suspicion, or was it disdain, at her new surroundings.
-They mistook her inexperience for shyness, her unworldliness for stupidity, equated her lack of education with her not wanting to learn.
+The problem was she couldn’t forget.
+The first day she arrived, twenty-two years old, a newlywed, her husband at her side.
+He lovingly took her hand.
+“Now you will become part of Amory Lane, and it will become part of you,” he had said.
+But instead of the right words lining up in her mouth ready to be spoken at her good fortune ─ a new life, a gracoius home, nothing to worry about ─ from the place inside her head that spoke to her when she didn’t want it to, she heard the townsfolk whispering.
+They described her as clumsy and awkward as she glanced with suspicion, or was it disdain, at her new surroundings?
+They mistook her inexperience for shyness, her unworldliness for stupidity, her lack of education with her not wanting to learn.

 Sounds of women in the ward kvetching and puking echoed from down the hall.
 Since she was a child, no one had to tell her the difference between, “Nobody Knows You When You’re Down and Out,” and “I’m Sitting On Top Of The World.”
 But wasn’t she still one of them?
 Needy.
 Wanting.
 Battling the circumstances of her impoverished childhood.

 Such raves she received when she performed.
-To hear them now, in her hospital bed.
-Back then men lined the streets on Manhattan’s West Side, packed the place to standing room only, and when she walked into the spotlight, the ruckus and shouts, yearning for her that night, and each one after that, confirmed with the regularity of a downbeat in a four-beat bar, how much she was loved and desired.
+To hear them even in her hospital bed.
+Back when men lined the streets on Manhattan’s West Side, they packed the place to standing room only.
+And when she sashayed into the spotlight, the ruckus and shouts, the yearning for her that night, and every night after that, confirmed with the regularity of a downbeat in a four-beat bar, how much she was loved and desired.